Tom Watson (golfer): PGA Tour

-1990–2019

 At the 1991 Masters Tournament, Watson stood on the 18th tee in the final round at Augusta with a share of the lead but had a double-bogey 6 to finish in a tie for 3rd place, two strokes behind the champion Ian Woosnam.
 It was Watson's 15th consecutive top-20 finish at The Masters, having finished in the top-10 of The Masters in 13 of the 15 years between 1977 and 1991.

 In 1994, when The Open Championship returned to Turnberry, the site of his 1977 victory, Watson commented, "Sometimes you lose your desire through the years.
 Any golfer goes through that.
 When you play golf for a living, like anything in your life, you are never going to be constantly, at the top".
 He finished tied for 11th at the Open Championship that year, but he had a revival in the late 1990s, winning the 1996 Memorial Tournament and gaining the last of his 39 wins on the PGA Tour at the 1998 MasterCard Colonial when he was 48 years old.

-In 1997 Watson won the Japan Golf Tour's prestigious Dunlop Phoenix tournament for the second time.
+In 1997, Watson won the Japan Golf Tour's Dunlop Phoenix tournament for the second time.
 It was the last of his four victories in Japan.